 I am sure that by now you have an appreciation for how disasters can be mitigated, if not completely prevented, through a combination of monitoring, improvements to infrastructure, and education.
 The purpose of the Capstone Project is for you to use the skills and knowledge you gained in this course to teach others about hazards.
-For this project, you will create an educational tool aimed at teaching others about hazards in their community.
-Your project will be based on one of your Case Studies, so use what you already learned as the basis for your work.

 - Educational Product creation — about 6 hours